02shanks/auren/README.md

-# Auren — an experimental study assistant, evaluating three pipeline approaches
+# Auren — Study Assistant

 Auren is a command-line study assistant.
 You give it one student's profile, performance, materials, and upcoming tests; it answers natural-language questions ("what should I study